 Come and volunteer in one of our community food growing spaces, supporting the local community and building up your food growing skills.!
 We are open to volunteers, even during lockdown, but you need to contact us in advance to take part.

 We have sessions throughout the week at the Locavore Community Garden (Martello Primary on Warren Way) and Brampton Lodge Care Home

 Experience welcome, but passion essential – training is provided.

-It is still possible to volunteer in the Locavore Garden at Martello School and Brampton Lodge Garden at various times during the week throughout lockdown/Tier 3, these sessions must be booked in advance.
+We will be open to volunteers again in the Locavore Garden at Martello School and Brampton Lodge Garden at various times during the week from the beginning of March, these sessions must initially be booked in advance.

 PLEASE DO NOT COME TO ONE OF OUR GARDENS if you should be self-isolating, e.g. because you or a member of your household have COVID-19 symptoms, or you have been advised that you have been in contact with a person who has tested positive for COVID-19.